Gioee/can2dash/README.md

-# can2dash
+# DEPRECATED

-A raspberry pi startup script to make astraDash communicate with carberry and astra h canbus
+## can2dash

-DEPRECATED.
-SEE ASTRADASH
+A raspberry pi startup script to make [astraDash](https://www.github.com/Gioee/astraDash) communicate with carberry and astra h canbus